Maruti who is guarding Pattabhisheka Ramar temple

 Karuthattankudi

 Sri Maruti temple, Pattabhisheka Ramar temple complex, Dhanakadhaarii baba Mutt, Karuthattankudi The compilation of hymns sung by great Saivet saints on Lord Shiva is known as Thevaram.
 The place where the presiding deity is sung by such great saints is known as ‘paadal Petra sthalam’.
-If the presiding deity of another place is referred in Thevaram of ‘paadal Petra sthalam’ then such place is known as ‘vaippu sthalam’.
+If the presiding deity of another place is referred to in Thevaram of ‘paadal Petra sthalam’ then such place is known as ‘vaippu sthalam’.
 Karuthattankudi has one such ‘vaippu sthalam’, known as Sri KarunaSwamy temple.
-The presiding deity is known by three names Vasishteswarar, Karunaswamy, Karuvelayuthaswamy.
-Sri Appar Swamigal had mentioned about this temple in 6th Thirumurai 71st Pathikam 3rd hymn.
+The presiding deity is known by three names Vasishteswarar, Karunaswamy, and Karuvelayuthaswamy.
+Sri Appar Swamigal had mentioned this temple in the 6th Thirumurai 71st Pathikam 3rd hymn.

-It is no wonder that later saints like Sri Bhikkaji Bava Shahapurkar alias Bhimaraja Swamy direct disciple of Sri Samarth Ramadas had chosen karanthai as their last resting place.
+It is no wonder that later saints like Sri Bhikkaji Bava Shahapurkar alias Bhimaraja Swamy direct disciple of Sri Samarth Ramadas had chosen Karanthai as their last resting place.

 Thanjavur the host city

-It is a common practice for South Indians to visit Kasi [Varanasi] in North and pilgrims from North India to visit Rameswaram in South.
-Many towns between these two pilgrim centers had hosted those pilgrims with food and staying facility.
+It is a common practice for South Indians to visit Kasi [Varanasi] in the North and pilgrims from North India to visit Rameswaram in the South.
+Many towns between these two pilgrim centers had hosted those pilgrims with food and staying facilities.
 Apart from these pilgrims, scholars were also travelling from South India to North India and vice versa.
 Thanjavur during those periods was one such hosting town.

 Chatrams and Mutts